TFDuesing/vagrant-ansible-control-machine/README.md

 Configuration
 -------------

-Copy or move your `ansibe.conf` and `hosts` files into the ansible directory inside your project directory (which is most likely this very directory).
+Copy or move your `ansibe.conf` and `hosts` files into the `ansible/` directory inside your project directory (which is most likely this very directory).

 If you don’t have either of these files yet, you can use the default files from Fedora’s ansible package as a starting point.
-To do this, just copy the contents of `/etc/ansible/` to `/vagrant/` inside of the VM.
+To do this, SSH in to the machine and copy the contents of `/etc/ansible/` to `/vagrant/`.

 For more information on Ansible’s .conf and hosts files, check out the docs: